 On the other hand, raw honey contains vitamins, minerals & trace elements:

 - Vitamins A, B complex, C, D, E, K

 - Minerals: magnesium, sulfur, phosphorus, iron, calcium, chlorine, potassium, iodine

 Externally, raw honey is a sterile and painless wound dressing.
 Apply it directly to open cuts, abrasions and burns.
 Cover it with a piece of gauze and the results will occur quicker than with conventional alternatives, such as salves and creams.
 These results were proven in a scientific study and published in the Surgeon's Journal of Medicine back in 1982.

 Raw honey may become granulated, as some do in a week or so and others not for several years.
-Simply place it into a pan of hot water (not boiling) and let it stand until becoming liquid again.
+Simply place it into a pan of warm water (not boiling to avoid destroying its properties) and let it stand until becoming liquid again.